HenryG-code/RobotArm/README.md

 # RobotArm
-This project the goal was to use a robotic arm and integrate it with a object detection system to sort object based on visual characteristics.
+This project the goal was to use a robotic arm and integrate it with an object detection system to sort objects based on visual characteristics.